NgoQuocHuy02/da-tech-assessment/report_a05_customer_onboarding_analytics.md

 ---

-### 8.3 – Kế Hoạch Đo Lường và Theo Dõi (Measurement & Monitoring Plan)
+### 8.3 – Measurement & Monitoring Plan
 <details>
-<summary>Khung theo dõi hiệu quả triển khai cải tiến</summary>
+<summary>Framework for measuring the effectiveness of ongoing improvements</summary>

 ---

-- **Thiết lập đường cơ sở**:
+- **Baseline setup:**
-  - Đo các chỉ số KPI hiện tại trước khi thay đổi để làm benchmark.
+  - Measure current KPIs before any changes to establish a benchmark.

 ---

-- **Theo dõi liên tục qua dashboard**:
+- **Continuous monitoring via dashboard:**
-  - Sử dụng dashboard (Chương 7) để giám sát KPI mỗi ngày/tuần/tháng.
+  - Use dashboard (Chapter 7) to monitor KPIs daily/weekly/monthly.

 ---

-- **Phân tích theo Cohort**:
+- **Cohort analysis:**
-  - So sánh hành vi người dùng sau khi cải tiến với trước đó theo nhóm thời gian.
+  - Compare user behavior before and after improvements by time period.

 ---

-- **Thử nghiệm A/B**:
+- **A/B testing:**
-  - Thực hiện kiểm thử `A/B` với các cải tiến giao diện hoặc logic để xác định tác động chính xác.
+  - Conduct `A/B` tests with different interface designs or logic to determine the most effective changes.

 ---

-- **Báo cáo định kỳ**:
+- **Monthly reporting:**
-  - Tổng hợp tác động mỗi tháng/quý, gửi đến các bên liên quan nội bộ.
+  - Summarize impacts monthly/quarterly, sent to relevant stakeholders.

 ---

-- **Phản hồi vòng lặp**:
+- **Feedback loop:**
-  - Nhận phản hồi từ người dùng và các team nghiệp vụ để cải tiến tiếp theo.
+  - Receive feedback from users and operational teams to improve further.

 ---